wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_getWork.md

 ---
-title: avax:eth_getWork \[WebSocket\] {disallowed}
+title: eth_getWork  {disallowed} - Avalanche
-description: Returns the hash of the current block, the seedHash, and the boundarycondition to be met (“target”).Currently unavailable.
+description: Example code for the eth_getWork  {disallowed} ws method. Сomplete guide on how to use eth_getWork  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters